slowrunner/ROS2-GoPiGo3/INSTALL_FROM_IMAGE.md

   (See https://www.raspberrypi.com/software/ for latest Raspberry Pi Imager)

   Select CHOOSE OS
   - (scroll to bottom) Use custom
-    - navigate to the ros2hhv3.img.gz image
+    - navigate to the saved location of the ```ros2hhv4.img.gz``` image
     - click Open

   Select CHOOSE STORAGE (DANGER! - CHOOSE WISELY)
   - Select your __GB SD Card (Minimum 8GB)

   Select SETTINGS Gear in lower right
-  - Set hostname:  used ROS2HH
+  - Set hostname:  ROS2HH
   - Enable SSH:
     - Use password authentication
   - Set username and password:
     - ubuntu
     - robots1234  (cannot change it here!)
   - Configure wireless LAN for your WiFi
     - SSID:  "__Your_WiFi_SSID__"
     - Password:  "__Your_WiFi_password__"
     - Wireless LAN country:  US
   - Set locale settings:
     - Time zone:  America/New_York
     - Keyboard layout: us

   Click SAVE
   Click WRITE
-    - Enter the user password on your laptop/desktop you logged as
+    - PopUp:  Enter the user password of your laptop/desktop (you login as)

   When complete and "safe to remove", pull the ROS2HH microSD card out

 === Mount the card to allow headless configuration
 - Pull card out, reinsert for next step
 ```
 NOTE:  On some computers (e.g. Linux MATE on my 9 yr old laptop)
        Imager may result in an error message:
        "Could not mount FAT32 partition for writing"

-       If you see this, the network-config and user-data settings
+       If you see this, the network-config
-       were not written, not a problem.
+       was not rewritten, fix this in the next step.

 ```